Ren halts before the massive gate, feet spread like a high-noon gunslinger.

 “Should have let him through.
 Would’ve liked to see him jump and twitch.”

-He makes an elegant gesture with his left hand, then a circular movement with his right.
-His eyes shine yellow as he faces his partner and blows into his upturned palm, releasing a fist-sized mote of shimmering haze.
-She lets it alight onto her palm, holds it up to her tattooed face, then repeats what he did, only in reverse.
+He faces his partner and blows into his palm, releasing a mote of shimmering haze.
+She lets it alight onto her hand, holds it up to her tattooed face, then repeats what he did, only in reverse.
 A wall of blue-green light blinks into existence between us and the gatekeepers, then slowly disappears.